History of Kyrgyzstan: Origins of the Kyrgyz people

 The Yenisei Kirghiz lived in the upper Yenisey River valley, central Siberia.
 Chinese sources of the 2nd century BC and Muslim sources of the 7th–12th centuries AD describe the Kyrgyz as red-haired with fair complexion and green (blue) eyes.
 First appearing in Chinese Records of the Grand Historian as Gekun or Jiankun (鬲昆 or 隔昆), and later as part of the Tiele tribes, they came under the rule of the Göktürks and Uyghurs.
-Later Kyrgyzstan was part of the Kushan empire during Buddhism.

 The early Kyrgyz state reached its greatest expansion after defeating the Uyghur Khaganate in 840 AD.
 Then Kyrgyz quickly moved as far as the Tian Shan range and maintained their dominance over this territory for about 200 years.
 In the 12th century, however, the Kyrgyz domination had shrunk to the Altay Range and the Sayan Mountains as a result of the rising Mongol expansion.
 With the rise of the Mongol Empire in the 13th century, the Kyrgyz migrated south.
 Plano Carpin, an envoy of the Papal states, and William Rubruck, an envoy of France, all wrote about their life under the Mongols.
 Various Turkic peoples ruled them until 1685, when they came under the control of the Oirats (Dzungars).

 63% of the modern Kyrgyz men carry Haplogroup R1a1 (Y-DNA), comparable to the prevalence of the haplogroup among the Tajiks (64%).